l3p-cv/lost/docs/sphinx/source/designers.rst

 .. literalinclude:: sia_pipe_project.txt
    :emphasize-lines: 2,3,6

-Pipeline Definition Files?
+A Pipeline Definition File
 --------------------------
-Below you can see the first part of the **pipeline definition file** of the **sia_all_tools** pipeline.
+Below you can see the **pipeline definition file** of the **sia_all_tools** pipeline.
+This pipeline will request annotations for all images inside a folder from the :ref:`Single Image Annotation (SIA) tool <annotators-sia>` and export these annotations to a csv file.
+The created csv file will be available for download by means of a **DataExport** element inside the web gui.

-The pipeline is defined by a json object that has a *description*, a *author*, a *pipe-schema-version* and a list of pipeline *elements*.
+As you can see in the listing, the pipeline is defined by a json object that has a *description*, a *author*, a *pipe-schema-version* and a list of pipeline *elements*.
 Each element is defined by a json object and has a *peN*